SNR02/LMS-Frontend-Backend/README.md

 | `accessToken`  | `cookie` | **Required**.
 Required for all routes except login |
 | `refreshToken` | `cookie` | **Required**.
 Required to refresh the access token |

-- A sesion is maintained in redis DB in backend , using token deserialization of user takes place and session is also checked during process.
+- In the backend, a session is maintained in the Redis database.
+During this process, the user's token is deserialized and the session is verified.

-- Session is maintained using the id of the user and that id is also used as payload in jwt during signing.
+- This session is maintained using the user's ID, which is also utilized as payload during the JWT signing process.

-- So jwt carries the user id when we go to any protected route and so user session is checked by id stored in jwt.
+- Consequently, when accessing any protected route, the JWT carries the user ID and the user session is verified through the ID stored in the JWT.

---> That is why access tokens should be sent with every subsequent requests after login, they can be sent as:
+- Therefore, it's essential that access tokens be sent with every request after the initial login.
+These tokens can be sent via:

-- authorization header with bearer format
+  - Authorization headers in bearer format.
-- cookies (prefered just set credential include when sending request from frontend)
+  - Cookies, which is the preferred method.
+Just ensure that 'credentials: include' is set when sending requests from the frontend.

---> When user log in automatically 3 cookies are set
+- Upon successful login, three cookies are automatically set:

-- logged_in: boolean for frontend
+  - logged_in: a boolean for frontend use.
-- accessToken
+  - accessToken: the access token.
-- refreshToken
+  - refreshToken: the refresh token.

-  All three of them are httpOnly cookies
+  All three of these are HTTP-only cookies.

 ## Run Locally